pr0mila/LeetCodePractice/README.md

 # LeetCodePractice
-:octocat: Solutions to <a href="https://leetcode.com/">LeetCode</a> problems those I've solved recently using Python3 and also tried code optimization for coding interviews.
+:octocat: Solutions to <a href="https://leetcode.com/">LeetCode</a> problems those I've solved recently using Python3 as well as then tried code optimization for coding interviews.
 :rocket: :computer: